Peter Keisler: Current life

 On March 18, 2008, it was announced that Keisler would be returning to his former position as a partner of Sidley Austin as a global coordinator of the firm's appellate practice in its Washington, D.C. office.
-On October 21, 2008, Sidley Austin announced that Keisler would be joining the firm's Executive Committee, the committee that exercises general authority over the affairs of the firm.
+On October 21, 2008, Sidley Austin announced that Keisler would be joining the firm's Executive Committee, which exercises general authority over the affairs of the firm.

+In 2018, Keisler was a founding member of The Society for the Rule of Law (known as Checks and Balances until 2023), a group of conservative-libertarian, anti-Trump attorneys.

-In 2025, Keisler joined the Washington Litigation Group, a boutique non profit law firm which specializes in providing pro bono legal services to individuals and institutions allegedly targeted by the Trump Administration.
+In 2025, Keisler joined the Washington Litigation Group, a boutique non profit law firm which focuses on challenging Trump's executive orders and providing pro bono legal services to targets of criminal and congressional investigations.

 Keisler and his wife, Susan, have three children; Sydelle, Alexander, and Philip.
 Philip formerly played ultimate frisbee for Washington University in St. Louis.